Economy of Costa Rica

+Public finances

-Public debt and deficit
+Debt and deficit

 One of the country's major concerns is the level of the public debt, especially as a percentage of the GDP (Gross Domestic Product), increasing from 29.8% in 2011 to 40.8% in 2015 and to 45% in 2016.
 The total debt in 2015 was $22.648 billion, up by nearly $3 billion from 2014.
 On a per capita basis, the debt was $4,711 per person.
 Costa Rica had a formal line of credit with the World Bank valued at US$947 million in April 2014, of which US$645 million had been accessed and US$600 million remained outstanding.

 In a June 2017 report, the International Monetary Fund stated that annual growth was just over 4% with moderate inflation.
 The report added that "financial system appears sound, and credit growth continues to be consistent with healthy financial deepening and macroeconomic trends.
-The agency noted that the fiscal deficit remains high and public debt continues to rise rapidly despite the authorities’ deepened consolidation efforts in 2016.
+The agency noted that the fiscal deficit remains high and public debt continues to rise rapidly despite the authorities' deepened consolidation efforts in 2016.
 Recent advances in fiscal consolidation have been partly reversed and political consensus on a comprehensive fiscal package remains elusive".

 The IMF also expressed concern about increasing deficits, public debt and the heavy dollarization of bank assets and liabilities, warning that in tighter-than-expected global financial conditions these aspects would "seriously undermine investor confidence".
 The group also recommended taking steps to reduce pension benefits and increase the amount of contribution by the public and increasing the cost effectiveness of the education system.

 The country's credit rating was reduced by Moody's Investors Service in early 2017 to Ba2 from Ba1, with a negative outlook on the rating.
 The agency particularly cited the "rising government debt burden and persistently high fiscal deficit, which was 5.2% of GDP in 2016".
 Moody's was also concerned about the "lack of political consensus to implement measures to reduce the fiscal deficit [which] will result in further pressure on the government's debt ratios".
 In late July 2017, the Central Bank estimated the budget deficit at 6.1 percent of the country's GDP.
 A 2017 study by the Organisation for Economic Co-operation and Development warned that reducing the foreign debt must be a very high priority for the government.
 Other fiscal reforms were also recommended to moderate the budget deficit.

 In 2014, President Solís presented a budget with an increase in spending of 19% for 2015, an increase of 0.5% for 2016 and an increase of 12% for 2017.
 When the 2017 budget was finally proposed, it totaled US$15.9 billion.
 Debt payments account for one-third of that amount.
 Of greater concern is the fact that a full 46% of the budget will require financing, a step that will increase the debt owed to foreign entities.
 In late July 2017, the Central Bank estimated the budget deficit at 6.1 percent of the country's GDP.